ToniKleinfeld/Pokedex/README.md

 <h1>Pokedex</h1>

-This projekt focus was to train how interact with an API.
+This project focus was to train how interact with an API.

 <h3>What can i learn in this project?</h3>